AwyrenMMO/MurimBotPruebas/README.md

 Original idea by AwyrenMMO; improvements, stability fixes, and reorganization by Fracurul.

-A discord bot for managing events GvG & Raids.
+A discord bot for managing GvG events and Raids.

 ## 📁 Project Structure